 - upload a copy of insurance card (front and back sides) and a parent/guardian’s drivers license

 Daily drop-off is from 7:30 to 8:00 a.m. each day in Lamar Hall (for Rebel Quest and Makers and Mechanisms) and the University of Mississippi Field Station (for Ecology Day Camp).
 To ensure each students’ safety, an adult must walk the student into the building and sign the student in each morning.
 We strongly encourage students to arrive by 8:30 a.m. so they will not miss out on any scheduled activities.

 On Monday morning, Pre-College Programs staff will check in students, verify the receipt of all required documents, give each student their camp bag and name tag, and direct parents and students to the student’s classroom.

-Rebel Quest: Please note that Monday morning check in for all students will be in the lobby of Lamar Hall facing the Grove.
+Rebel Quest and Makers and Mechanisms: Please note that Monday morning check in for all students will be in the lobby of Lamar Hall facing the Grove.
 Check-in Tuesday-Friday will be in students’ individual classrooms.

 Ecology Day Camp: Check in for Ecology Day Camp students will be at the Education Building at the UM Field Station located at 15 County Road 202, Abbeville, MS.